jdhao/blog_source/centos_nvim_install_use_guide_en.md

 written for it.
 With these plugins, you can achieve all sorts of crazy things which are hard to achieve with plain Vim.
 If you have installed a lot of plugins manually, you will find it difficult to manage them.
-Like Vim, Neovim does not have a builtin plugin manager.
+Like Vim, Neovim does not have a built-in plugin manager.
 We need to install one ourselves.

 There are two plugin managers in wide use among Nvim users.
 One is [dein](https://github.com/Shougo/dein.vim) and the other is [vim-plug](https://github.com/junegunn/vim-plug).